popatre/react-composition/README.md

 **React components re-render when their state or props change.**

-If the main bulk of the page `Blog/PostCards` are passed as props to another component, unless they change, they should not be re-rendered.
+If the main bulk of the page `Blog/PostCards` are passed as props (children) to another component, unless they change, they should not be re-rendered.

 A `BlogLayout` component has been started for you.

 It currently has a copy of the `Blog` component.
-Refactor this so that `BlogLayout` deals with the scrolling/state and makes use of composition.
+Refactor this so that `BlogLayout` deals with the scrolling progress/state and makes use of composition.

 The `Blog` component should handle the displaying of the posts/PostCard components. - It doesn't not need any state

 `Keep the re-render useEffect in the Blog component to track how many times it has re-rendered.`

-The `Blog` page should display the same as previously i.e Progress -> Posts -> progress (in the Footer)
+The page should display the same as before i.e

+        Progress bar at the top

+        mapped Blog posts

+        progress bar (in the Footer)

-It should not re-render when the page scrolls and you should need to only use the BlogLayout component once
+It should not re-render the blog component/cards when the page scrolls and you should need to only use the BlogLayout component once